Reptile: Medicine

 Deaths from snakebites are uncommon in many parts of the world, but are still counted in tens of thousands per year in India.
 Snakebite can be treated with antivenom made from the venom of the snake.
 To produce antivenom, a mixture of the venoms of different species of snake is injected into the body of a horse in ever-increasing dosages until the horse is immunized.
 Blood is then extracted; the serum is separated, purified and freeze-dried.
 The cytotoxic effect of snake venom is being researched as a potential treatment for cancers.

-Lizards such as the Gila monster produce toxins with medical applications.
-Gila toxin reduces plasma glucose; the substance is now synthesised for use in the anti-diabetes drug exenatide (Byetta).
+Gila monsters produce compounds that reduce plasma glucose; one of these substances is now used in the anti-diabetes drug exenatide (Byetta), a glucagon-like peptide-1 (GLP-1) receptor agonist like semiglutide (Ozempic).
 Another toxin from Gila monster saliva has been studied for use as an anti-Alzheimer's drug.

-Geckos have also been used as medicine, especially in China.
-Turtles have been used in Chinese traditional medicine for thousands of years, with every part of the turtle believed to have medical benefits.
-There is a lack of scientific evidence that would correlate claimed medical benefits to turtle consumption.
+Geckos have also been used as folk medicine, especially in China, without any evidence that they have any active compounds.
+Turtles have been used in Chinese traditional medicine for thousands of years, with every part of the turtle believed to have medical benefits (again, without scientific evidence).
 Growing demand for turtle meat has placed pressure on vulnerable wild populations of turtles.